julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   Note there is also a logging directory in `~/tdsconfig/logs'.
-All these logging directories should be looked at periodically, not the least to ensure that log files are not filling up your system.
+All these logging directories should be looked at periodically, not the least to ensure that `log' files are not filling up your system.

 7 Starting the LDM TDS RAMADDA TDM